Desmond Swayne

 Sir Desmond Angus Swayne (born 20 August 1956) is a British Conservative Party politician who has been the Member of Parliament for New Forest West since 1997.

 Before going into politics, Swayne was a teacher, and then a manager at the Royal Bank of Scotland.
-He was Parliamentary Private Secretary to David Cameron, both during his time as Leader of the Opposition, 2005–10, and then for two years while Cameron was Prime Minister.
+He was Parliamentary Private Secretary to David Cameron, during Cameron's time as Leader of the Opposition, 2005–10, and then for two years while he was Prime Minister, 2010–12.
 In September 2012 he was appointed as Lord Commissioner of HM Treasury and in July 2014 as Minister for International Development.
 Swayne was knighted in the 2016 Birthday Honours for political and parliamentary services.

 He was a supporter of the Eurosceptic pressure group Leave Means Leave.
 He is also a prominent critic of the British government response to the COVID-19 pandemic.

 Early life and career

 Desmond Swayne was born on 20 August 1956 in Bern, the capital of Switzerland, to George Joseph and Elizabeth McAlister Swayne (née Gibson).
 He was privately educated at Drumley House Preparatory School at Mossblown in South Ayrshire and Bedford School.
-He studied Theology at St Mary's College at the University of St Andrews.
+He studied theology at St Mary's College at the University of St Andrews.

 Swayne taught economics at Charterhouse School for one year followed by seven years at Wrekin College (both independent boarding schools).
 On 22 November 1986, as a prospective parliamentary candidate for a South Wales constituency, he was quoted in the Western Mail saying that "the surest way to protect the public from AIDS is to outlaw homosexuality and lock up offenders".
 From 1987 to 1997, he was a computer systems manager at Royal Bank of Scotland.